 Congrats on the new job!
 There's a couple existing resources I recommend.

-The second is around how you can build your reputation quickly as an earlier in career engineer, which I wrote about here.
+The second is around how you can build your reputation quickly as an earlier-in-career engineer, which I wrote about here: "What can I do to quickly build my reputation as a junior engineer?"

 At a high-level, I think the big transition going from a small company to a large company involves the following 2 core mentality shifts: